Dachshund Pregnancy Week by Week

 Dachshund’s pregnancy will normally last somewhere about 63 -65 days, but in some cases, the length of the pregnancy can be up to 70 days.

-In this article, we are going to give you some practical information concerning your Dachshund pregnancy on a week by week basis.
+In this article, we are going to give you some practical information concerning your Dachshund pregnancy symptoms, gestation period, how to help, and pregnancy on a week by week basis.

 Week 1